nsbarr/Gertrude/README.md

 Gertrude
 ========

-Gertrude is a visual poem designed for the iPhone.
+Gertrude is a visual poem designed for iOS.

 Gertrude was inspired by these lines in Gertrude Stein's Tender Buttons: